don-tpanic/alt-core-playground/CONTRIBUTING.md

         │   └── __init__.py
         └── main.py
 ```
-You should place your code directory under the correct folder depending on your team.
-Your code should be self-contained and placed under `src/generators/` or `src/evaluators/`.
+Above is the general structure of this code base.
+Your code should be self-contained and placed under the right team, i.e., `src/generators/` or `src/evaluators/`.
+Do make sure your code can be executed according to required procedure and the outputs produced by your code are formated, named and saved according to requirements (see corresponding task issues for details).

-* If you are team generators, make sure `python -m src.generators.main --doi <doi> --gen-uid <gen-uid>` produces outputs in the required format and saves outputs under `papers/<doi>/` with the correct naming requirements.
+As an entry-point,

-* If you are team evaluators, make sure `python -m src.evaluators.main --doi <doi> --eval-uid <eval-uid> --gen-outputs-path <gen-outputs-path>` produces outputs in the required format and saves outputs under `paper/<doi>` with the correct naming requirements.
+* For generator contributions, `python -m src.generators.main --doi <doi> --gen-uid <gen-uid>` should produce outputs in the required format and save outputs under `papers/<doi>/` with the correct naming requirements.

-Do take a look at the provided minimal examples in the respective directories.
+* For evaluator contributions `python -m src.evaluators.main --doi <doi> --eval-uid <eval-uid> --gen-outputs-path <gen-outputs-path>` should produce outputs in the required format and saves outputs under `paper/<doi>` with the correct naming requirements.

 ## Code standard
 TODO